 If you want to build multiple projects, specify search criteria.
 You can use a single-folder wildcard (

-Make the sure the projects you specify are downloaded by this build definition.
+Make the sure the projects you specify are downloaded by this build pipeline.
 On the Repository tab:

 Tip: If you are building a solution, we recommend you use the Visual Studio build task instead of the MSBuild task.